Streetcars in Washington, D.C.: The switch to electric power

 On March 2, 1889, the District's government authorized every streetcar company in Washington to switch from horse power to underground cable or to electricity provided by battery or underground wire.
 At least two D.C. streetcar companies would install cable mechanisms at great expense only to switch to electric power.

 Others moved straight to electrically powered trolleys.
 But the editor of the Washington Star newspaper led a successful crusade against the use of overhead wires strung along streets to transmit electricity from steam-driven power stations to the streetcars themselves.
 Instead of this method, common in other cities but which the editor found aesthetically displeasing, D.C. would adopt a far more expensive and finicky system involving an electrical conduit laid between rails in the street.

 In 1890, the District authorized companies to sell stock to pay for the upgrades.
 In 1892, one-horse cars were banned within the city, and by 1894 Congress began requiring companies to switch to something other than horse power.

+Aggregated entries from McGraw's electric railway directories report about 214 km of operating track for Washington, D.C. streetcar and interurban companies in 1894 and an observed maximum of about 687 km in 1918.